themodernjavascript/functional-programming-javascript/README.md

 # Functional Programming Javascript

-Functional programming is a style that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data.
+Functional programming is a way of writing clearner code through clever way of mutating, combinding, and using functions.

 ## Arrow Functions (Fat Arrows)